algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 We want something more precise but also not restricted to your position.

 The idea begins with a countdown[^countdown] till midnight on the 24th of December.
-Provided that, the user only needs to write a postal address.
+Provided that, the user only needs to write a postal address[^postal].
 Then, we will convert this address into geographic coordinates to know when it's midnight following the sun and not the clock.

 The countdown[^countdown] will display the number of days, hours, minutes and seconds left before the precise time when the sun will be at the exact opposite of these coordinates on the 24th of December 2022.

 We use the position of the sun instead of the clock because we assume that Santa travels at the speed of the sun.

-The second objective of this project is to assure a peak load of the website at every time.
+The second objective of this project is to assure a peak load[^peak] of the website at every time.
 We want to be sure that a maximum of children can go on this website at the same time.

 The project is due on the 15th of December 2022.